Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Details on experiments

+Following \citet{cooper2025books}, we set the minimum extraction threshold $\taumin=0.001$, which we also validate with our negative controls.
+We defer to \citet{cooper2026firstprinciples} for additional details on how calibrate more fine-grained thresholds.
 In most experiments, we use beam width $\bw=20$, as we observe this setting to work well for top-$k$ with $k=40$.
-Following \citet{cooper2025books}, we set the minimum extraction threshold $\taumin=0.001$, which we also validate with our negative controls.
 We make this decision based on the experiments shown in Appendix~\ref{app:experiments:width}; the gains from larger beam widths are marginal.\footnote{Of course, one could start with a wider beam and let $\varepsilon$-pruning naturally narrow it.
 But to actually achieve improved efficiency through narrowing, we would need to implement batch compaction, which is not trivial.
-In general, we defer improved efficiency, implementation, and detailed exploration of algorithm parameter tuning to future work.} In Appendix~\ref{app:sec:experiments:prune}, we also do a full analysis comparing baseline $k$-CBS (Section~\ref{sec:kcbs:baseline}) to Hamming- and Levenshtein-pruned (Section~\ref{sec:pruning}) $k$-CBS, in terms of how changing $\varepsilon$ as a constraint impacts extraction results.
+In general, we defer improved efficiency, implementation, and detailed exploration of algorithm parameter tuning to future work.} In Appendix~\ref{app:sec:experiments:prune}, we also do a full analysis comparing baseline $k$-CBS (Section~\ref{sec:kcbs:baseline}) to Hamming- and Levenshtein-pruned (Section~\ref{sec:pruning}) $k$-CBS, in terms of how changing $\varepsilon$ as a constraint impacts results.
 Finally, we also run brief analysis (following \citet{ippolito-etal-2023-preventing}) on baseline $k$-CBS outputs for BLEU score (Appendix~\ref{app:sec:bleu}).

 We omit analysis comparing running $k$-CBS with and without the last-iteration across-beam prune.
-We find that omitting the last prune leads to small overall gains in identifying extractable sequences, and can lead to large gains in extraction risk compared to the results that perform that last top-$\bw$ prune.
+We find that omitting the last prune leads to small overall gains in identifying extractable sequences, and can lead to large gains in extraction risk for individual sequences.
 Since we get the up $\bw \cdot k$ outputs for free (i.e., with no additional model forward passes), we just report results for this configuration.

-Overall, we find that for edit-distance-based extraction, the Levenshtein-pruned algorithm performs the best: it is faster than the baseline method, and in practice generally returns tighter lower bounds (though this is not guaranteed).
-It also does not tend to miss verbatim mass that $k$-CBS sometimes misses.
-We conclude from this analysis that running the $\levshort\, \varepsilon=5$ configuration is the reasonable choice; the results can be post-processed for smaller $\varepsilon$ with minimal compromise in quality for those lower-$\varepsilon$ extraction metrics.
+We find that the Levenshtein-pruned algorithm performs the best: it is faster than the baseline method, and in practice generally returns tighter lower bounds.
+We conclude from this analysis that running the $\levshort\, \varepsilon=5$ configuration is the reasonable choice; the results can be post-processed for smaller $\varepsilon$ with minimal compromise in quality for those lower-$\varepsilon$ runs.\looseness=-1